Quit Smoking to Boost Your Sex Life

 Smoking also affects sperm quality and motility, which can make conceiving take longer and lead to birth abnormalities too.

-The impact of secondhand smoke should not be underestimated so encourage your partner to quit to improve both your health.
+The impact of secondhand smoke should not be underestimated, so encourage your partner to quit to improve both your health.

 Increased risk of early menopause

-A report, involving 79,000 women, published in Tabocco Control (2015) showed those who smoked from the age of 15 went through the menopause, on average, 21 months earlier than women who did not smoke.
+A report, involving 79,000 women, published in Tobacco Control (2015) showed those who smoked from the age of 15 went through the menopause, on average, 21 months earlier than women who did not smoke.
 The women who said they smoked heavily (more than 25 cigarettes a day) were likely to have faced the menopause 18 months earlier than non-smokers.
 Even those women who had experienced years of passive smoking went through the menopause earlier than those women not exposed to passive smoke.

 More Vaginal Infections